rmf3mc/mnsa/README.md

 ---

 ## Code Base
 This implementation is based on [MGANet](https://github.com/Markin-Wang/MGANet).
-Refer to their repository for additional details on the original codebase.

 ---